-- Privacy: - The service used to prevent the contents of messages from being reading by other than the intended recipient. - In a wired LAN, only those stations physically connected to the wire can hear LAN traffic. - This is not true for the 802.11 wireless LAN. - IEEE 802.11 provides the ability to encrypt the contents of messages. - A mutually acceptable privacy algorithm must be agreed upon before an Association can be established.
+- Privacy: - The service used to prevent the contents of messages from being reading by other than the intended recipient. - In a wired LAN, only those stations physically connected to the wire can hear LAN traffic.

+- This is not true for the 802.11 wireless LAN.

+- IEEE 802.11 provides the ability to encrypt the contents of messages. - A MIB function is provided to inquire the encryption algorithms supported by a station. - A mutually acceptable privacy algorithm must be agreed upon before an Association can be established.